Kong/docs.konghq.com/app/_src/gateway/kong-enterprise/secrets-management/backends/hashicorp-vault.md

 {% endnavtabs %}

 {:.important}
-> **Warning:** Make sure you've configured the correct KV engine version in `conig.kv`, otherwise Kong will fail to parse the response.
+> **Warning:** Make sure you've configured the correct KV engine version in `config.kv`, otherwise Kong will fail to parse the response.

 Kong will parse the response of the read secret API automatically and return the secret value.